 - 🔗 Database Sharding – Horizontally scaling your data layer

-- 🔗 Service Discovery (Eureka) – Dynamic detection of services in a distributed setup
+- 🔗 Service Discovery with Eureka – Dynamic detection of services in a distributed setup

 - 🔗 Auto-Scaling with Kubernetes – Elastic infrastructure based on load